 The presence of beta-carotene and vitamin C in carrot juice is also beneficial for wound healing.
 In addition, the vitamin C enhances collagen growth, which results in a fresh, smooth, and younger-looking skin.
 Individuals who have chronic wounds that have failed to heal with conservative measures may find carrot juice helpful in wound closure.

 Drinking carrot juice improves the health of the gums and teeth because of the presence of vitamin C and calcium.
 Further regular consumption of carrot juice prevents gum disease and cavities.

 Because of the high fiber content in carrot juice, it is a great way to prevent constipation and ensure regular bowel movements.

 Finally, people who drink carrot juice regularly also tend to have better cognitive functions like improved memory, concentration, and retention of memory.

 Carrot juice is relatively safe.
 It is recommended that one drink a glass of carrot juice every day to derive the health benefits.
-However, regular consumption may induce a mild change in skin color, which is harmless.
+However, regular consumption may induce a mild side effect which is a change in skin color, which is harmless.

 While carrot juice has many health benefits it is important not to rely on just one food for overall health.
 At the same time, one should eat a healthy diet, discontinue smoking and exercise regularly.